john-itcsolutions/cheirrs/README.md

 If you make mistakes during editing, it is safest to:

-`juju destroy-controller microk8s --destroy-all-models --destroy-storage `
+`juju destroy-controller kubefluss --destroy-all-models --destroy-storage `

 and restart from